aimeos/aimeos-docs/src/laravel/setup.md

 php ./artisan aimeos:clear
 ```

-If you've created a custom Aimeos extension, please have a look into the Aimeos **changelog section** and search for changes that applies to your code.
+If you've created a custom Aimeos extension, please have a look into the Aimeos **Changelog** (left navigation) and search for changes that applies to your code.

 # Cronjobs